-This step-by-step tutorial will show you how to create a new one-click-action based on a single record.
-In this example, we want to create a new action based on the “Account“-entity.
-We want our action to send an account as pdf by e-mail to a customer and save it to SharePoint.
-Please also have a look at the corresponding documentation here.
+In this guide, we will show you how to create a new one-click-action to send pdf by e-mail to a customer and save it to SharePoint.

-Open your Dynamics 365 Settings, navigate to the “MSCRM-ADDONS”-section and select DocumentsCorePack.
+To get started, open your Dynamics 365 Settings, navigate to the “MSCRM-ADDONS”-section, and select DocumentsCorePack.

-The main configuration window provides you with a few tabs that allow you configure DCP in general.
+The main configuration window provides you with a few tabs that allow configuring DCP in general.

 - This is the “One-Click-Actions”-tab, the new feature of DCP ServerBased.